 How to download your personal file

-If you thought what we mentioned in the paragraph above was a lot, there’s an extra surprise: you can download a file with all the info collected on you since the day you created your account.
+If you thought what we’ve mentioned so far is a lot, there’s an extra surprise: you can download a file with all the info collected on you since the day you created your account.
 And when we say everything, we mean it: comments, photos, publications, videos, likes and reactions, comments posted on any profile, Facebook Messenger messages, events, profile info, groups that you’ve interacted with, etc. In other words, Facebook saves absolutely everything you do.